 Taking a knee is a powerful form of protest

 When athletes take a knee right before a game, the action will be broadcasted to thousands of Americans around the country.
 This is an excellent opportunity for athletes to use their platform for good and use a small but profound action to inspire anger and change for the better.

 The ability to protest is a first amendment right these athletes are entitled to

-Sports are meant to be a form of unity and division.
 Aside from kneeling being incredibly disrespectful to all the veterans and security officers who have sacrificed to make the country better, the sports field is also not the right place or situation to stage a protest.

 Kneeling only makes people mad and divided over the issue of minority rights.
-The idea of respecting veterans and respecting the country is something so deeply ingrained into American culture that it would be quite hard for audiences to look past the blatant show of disrespect to the deeper message behind the knee.
+The idea of respecting veterans and the country is so deeply ingrained into American culture that it would be quite hard for audiences to look past the blatant show of disrespect to the deeper message behind the knee.